1. General Provisions

 14.14.
 The Client accepts that in the event that they fall into arrears on their account, the Company reserves the right to unilaterally pay off this debt by withdrawing funds from the Client’s Investment Accounts.

 15.1.
-The Company does not guarantee profit.
+The Company and Pamm manager does not guarantee profit.
 Positive trading results in the past do not guarantee future positive trading results.

 15.2.
 The Manager, Investor and Partner accept responsibility for possible financial losses such as direct losses or profit lost resulting from the following risks: